 Log Analytics (used to be Operational Insights)

 In Mid 2017 Microsoft introduced a new API for Log Analytics.
-These are the steps required to authenticate with it.
+As per MS docs, these are the steps required to authenticate with it (though see note above).
 (From Microsoft guide here).

 1. Using a Windows machine Powershell, create an Azure application with appId ca7f3f0b-7d91-482c-8e09-c5d840d0eac5 :

 - If you do not have the

 Connect-AzureADcmdlet installed in Powershell, install it first by running